inclement/inclem.net/content/100115-python3inp4a.rst

-It's been a long time coming, but we can finally make the announcement...python-for-android now supports Python 3 Android apps!
+It's been a long time coming, but we can finally make the announcement... python-for-android now supports Python 3 Android apps!
 This naturally includes Kivy, but also should work for anything else you can package with python-for-android, such as apps made with PySDL2.
 Using Python 3 remains experimental for now, but there should